strapi/design-system/packages/design-system/README.md

 ## The `/next` path

+> [!WARNING]
+> This path is experimental.
+It can change in a minor release.

 `@strapi/design-system/next` holds the new components.
 They use Tailwind CSS and shadcn.
-This path is experimental, and it can change in a minor release.

 Import the stylesheet yourself.
 No JavaScript import brings it, and no future change may bring it.